rahilpatel1809/indian-fake-news-detector/README.md

 ```
 The React app will typically open automatically in your browser at http://localhost:3000.

 (Note: When running both frontend and backend locally, ensure your frontend's API calls are pointed to http://localhost:5000 or whatever port your Flask backend is running on locally.
-For deployed versions, they use the Render URL.)
+For deployed versions, use the Render URL.)

 Feel free to connect with me:
 [Rahil Patel](https://www.linkedin.com/in/rahilpatel1809/)